shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 [Activity history](/ios/configuration-and-data/activity-history).
 The view's ID, accessibility labels and tags remain visible.

-Bear in mind that the view's ID, accessibility labels and tags remain visible.

 :::note
 Shake supports privacy redaction on all kinds of UIView and its subclasses.
 On the other side, Shake does not support privacy redaction on UIBarItem(s) like: UIBarButtonItem, UIBarButtonItemGroup and UITabBarItem since those are not UIVew subclasses.
 :::